Expensify/App/help/expense.md

 7. Press **Show more** to add additional fields like category if needed.
 8. Press **Submit**.

+### Manage Expense Tags
+#### [Create and manage tags] How do I create and manage expense tags?
+To create and manage expense tags in your workspace:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the desired workspace.
+4. Press **More features** and enable the **Tags** toggle in the Organize section.
+5. Press **Tags**.
+6. To add a tag, press **Add Tag**, enter a name, and press **Save**.
+7. To delete a tag, press the tag, press the three-dot menu, and select **Delete tag**.

+#### [Enable or disable tags] How do I enable or disable tags for expenses?
+To enable or disable tags:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the desired workspace.
+4. Press **Tags**.
+5. Press the tag and use the toggle to enable or disable it.

+#### [Add or edit a GL code] How do I add or edit a GL code for a tag?
+If your workspace is on the Control plan, you can add or edit a GL code for a tag:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace.
+4. Press **Tags**.
+5. Press the tag to open tag-settings.
+6. Click the GL code field, make changes, and press **Save**.

+### Manage Expense Categories
+#### [Create categories] How do I create expense categories?
+To create expense categories:
+1. Press your profile image or icon in the bottom menu.
+2. Press **Workspaces**.
+3. Select the workspace you want to add categories to.
+4. Press **Categories**.
+5. Press **Add Category** and enter a name.
+6. Press **Save**.

+#### [Delete categories] How do I delete expense categories?
+To delete an expense category:
+1. Press the category in the **Categories** page.
+2. Press the three-dot menu in the top right.
+3. Press **Delete category** to permanently delete it.

+#### [Enable or disable categories] How do I enable or disable expense categories?
+To enable or disable categories:
+1. Press your profile image or icon in the bottom menu.
+2. Press **Workspaces**.
+3. Select a workspace.
+4. Press **Categories**.
+5. Press a category and use the toggle to enable or disable it.

+### Require Tags and Categories
+#### [Require tags and categories] How do I require tags and categories for expenses?
+To require workspace members to add tags and/or categories to their expenses:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select a workspace.
+4. Press **Tags** or **Categories** in the left menu.
+5. Press **Settings** at the top right of the page.
+6. Enable the “Members must tag/categorize all expenses" toggle.
+7. If desired, repeat steps 4-6 for tags or categories (whichever you haven’t done yet).

+This will highlight the tag and/or category field as required on all expenses.
+Note that expenses can still be submitted without a tag and/or category, but the submitter and approver will see an orange dot on the expense details to alert them that the tag/category is missing.

 ### Distance Expenses
 #### [Create distance expense] How do I create a distance expense?
 To create a distance expense: